Sebabacou/FerrisCryptChat/README.md

 F.C.C is a project for **learn** more about Rust and encryption, so I've done everything from scratch (ok I use the crate *log* and *log4rs* but I don't think that counts :) ).

-I've started this project the 29/01/2024, and **I'm still working on it**, so it's not finished yet.
+I've started this project the 29/01/2024, and **the project is paused**, so it's not finished yet.

 I've also tried to make the code as clean and readable as possible with some documentation , so I hope you like it.